yuvalmGS/gigaspaces-wiki-jekyll/tutorials/net-tutorial-part6.markdown

 {%summary%}This part of the tutorial will introduce you to transactions.{%endsummary%}

-# Overview
 {%section%}
+{%column width=15% %}
+<img src="/attachment_files/qsg/transaction.png" width="100" height="100">

+{%endcolumn%}
-{%column width=80% %}
+{%column width=85% %}

 In this part of the tutorial we will introduce you to the transaction processing capabilities of XAP.
 {%endcolumn%}
-{%column width=20% %}
-<img src="/attachment_files/qsg/transaction.png" width="100" height="100">

-{%endcolumn%}
 {%endsection%}

-# Transaction Management
 With the XAP .Net transaction model the developer is responsible for explicitly starting and managing the transaction.
 You obtain an object representing the underlying space transaction by calling `GigaSpacesFactory.CreateDistributedTransactionManager`.
 This call returns an implementation of the `ITransactionManager` interface used to create the transaction using the `ITransactionManager.Create()`.

 Here is an example how you use transactions: